jeffzh4ng/tinydsa/README.md

 The commit process does not directly use git. dsa-ts uses commitizen to ensure we are comitting semantic commits.
 To commit, use the command `yarn commit`, and follow the citizen cli which prompts you for various metainfo regarding the commit.
 After the pre-commit tests are run successfully, you are able to push to your development branch with `git push`.

 ## License
 This repository is released under the MIT license.
-In short, this means you are free to use this software in any personal, open-source or commercial projects
+In short, this means you are free to use this software in any personal, open-source or commercial projects.